cloudamqp/terraform-provider-cloudamqp/docs/guides/info_marketplace_migration.md

 # Marketplace migration

-When migrating from our marketplace apps to CloudAMQP.
-The resource identifiers will be updated.
-Below follows an example of how to fetch the new identifiers and which needs to be updated.
+If you migrate your CloudAMQP billing from a cloud marketplace to directly with CloudAMQP (or vice versa), the resource identifiers will change.
+Below follows an example on how to fetch the new identifiers and update them.

 ## Configuration file